fitchtech/azure-devops/README.md

 This repository stores templates to be used by azure-pipelines.

-- It is recomended that you extend from the [pipeline](docs/pipeline.md) template
+- It is recommended that you extend from the [pipeline](docs/pipeline.md) template
 - [Build Steps Templates](docs/steps/build.md)
 - [Deploy Steps Templates](docs/steps/deploy.md)